kayyenl/Unlimited-Graphics-Works/README.md

 ---

 **Reflective Table with Texture Mapping**
 This project explores **planar reflections** using multi-pass rendering and texture mapping.
 I created a reflective tabletop by rendering the scene from an imaginary viewpoint and applying the captured texture to the table.
 The final result combines partial reflectivity with mipmapped textures for a polished look.
+Made a snowman for the festive season!

 ![image](https://github.com/user-attachments/assets/0f210ed4-4943-44b3-b89b-9d0cf0e7fca9)